-Biogeochemical Implications of Carbon Dioxide Removal and Solar Radiation Modification (2) The century-scale climate-carbon cycle response to a CO_2 removal from the atmosphere is not always equal and opposite to the response to a CO_2 emission (medium confidence).
-For simultaneously cumulative CO_2 emissions and removals of greater than or equal to 100 PgC, CO_2 emissions are $4\pm3\%$ more effective at raising atmospheric CO_2 than CO_2 removals are at lowering atmospheric CO_2 .
+Biogeochemical Implications of Carbon Dioxide Removal and Solar Radiation Modification (2)

+The century-scale climate-carbon cycle response to a CO_2 removal from the atmosphere is not always equal and opposite to the response to a CO_2 emission (medium confidence).
+For simultaneously cumulative CO_2 emissions and removals of greater than or equal to 100 PgC, CO_2 emissions are $4 \pm 3\%$ more effective at raising atmospheric CO_2 than CO_2 removals are at lowering atmospheric CO_2 .
 The asymmetry originates from state-dependencies and non-linearities in carbon cycle processes and implies that an extra amount of CDR is required to compensate for a positive emission of a given magnitude to attain the same change in atmospheric CO_2 .
 The net effect of this asymmetry on the global surface temperature is poorly constrained due to low agreement between models (low confidence). {5.6.2.1; Figure 5.35}

-IPCC 2021, Chap.
-5 Carbon cycle response to instantaneous carbon dioxide (CO2) removal from the atmosphere
+Carbon cycle response to instantaneous carbon dioxide (CO2) removal from the atmosphere

-93 Figure 5.32: Carbon cycle response to instantaneous carbon dioxide (CO2) removal from the atmosphere. (a) Atmospheric CO2 concentration, (b) change in land carbon reservoir, (c) change in ocean carbon reservoir.
-Results are shown for simulations with seven CMIP6 Earth system models and the UVic ESCM model of intermediate complexity forced with 100 PgC instantaneously removed from the atmosphere.
+Figure 5.32 | Carbon cycle response to instantaneous carbon dioxide (CO2) removal from the atmosphere. (a) Atmospheric CO2 concentration; (b) change in land carbon reservoir; (c) change in ocean carbon reservoir.
+Results are shown for simulations with seven CMIP6 Earth system models and the University of Victoria Earth System Climate Model (UVic ESCM) of intermediate complexity forced with 100 PgC instantaneously removed from the atmosphere.
 The 'pulse' removal is applied from a model state in equilibrium with a pre-industrial atmospheric CO2 concentration (CDRMIP experiment CDR-pi-pulse; Keller et al., 2018b).
 Changes in land and ocean carbon reservoirs are calculated relative to a pre-industrial control simulation.
 Data for the UVic ESCM is from Zickfeld et al. (2021).
 Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).

-Carbon cycle response to instantaneous carbon dioxide (CO2) removal from the atmosphere
+Carbon sink response in a scenario with net carbon dioxide (CO2) removal from the atmosphere